 Those who live, work, and move around in West Oakland deserve safer, more accessible sidewalks.
-Oakland’s Department of Transportation (OakDOT) has state funding to repair up to two miles of West Oakland’s sidewalks, beginning in late 2024.
-WOEIP is working with the City to generate a community-driven list of prioritized sidewalk locations to ensure repairs are effective for the people who rely on them most.
+Oakland’s Department of Transportation (OakDOT) has state funding through the California Air Resources Board’s Sustainable Transportation Equity Project to repair up to two miles of West Oakland’s sidewalks, beginning in late 2024.
+WOEIP is working with the City to generate a community-driven list of prioritized sidewalk locations to ensure repairs are effective and connective for the people who rely on them most.

 West Oakland sidewalk repair is an equity issue